-- Visas - Many countries need a visa to enter Mauritius, yet for some it is relatively easy to obtain it - just by arriving at Mauritius' airport, where you get a 60 day visa.
+Many countries need a visa to enter Mauritius, yet for some, it is relatively easy to obtain it - just by arriving at Mauritius' airport, where you get a 60-day visa.
 Make sure your passport is valid beyond the intended period of stay in Mauritius.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Currency - Mauritian rupee is the official currency in Mauritius.
-ATMs are widespread throughout the main island, but are less common on Rodrigues.
+The Mauritian rupee is the official currency in Mauritius.
+ATMs are widespread throughout the main island but are less common on Rodrigues.
 Credit cards are widely accepted by establishments such as hotels and restaurants.

-- Weather - Mauritius has a mild tropical maritime climate characterized by two distinct seasons: a warm but humid summer, lasting from November to April and a somewhat cool and dry winter, lasting from June to September.
+Mauritius has a mild tropical maritime climate characterized by two distinct seasons: a warm but humid summer, lasting from November to April and somewhat cool and dry winter, lasting from June to September.
 The best time to visit this country is the entire period between May and December when the weather is cool, dry and sunny.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Mauritius, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Mauritius, since it covers not only the costs of medical problems but also theft and loss of valuables.